-‘Pussies on Wheels’, different kinds of protection gear, some slimy cacti, DIY instruction book-aesthetics, a deconstructed rysograph comic zine, and a roadmap of intestines are just some of the elements used to create this exhibition.
-With ‘The Rubbery’ Antoni Hervàs will show new work that through the exploration of a variety of subjects, challenges the imposed normativity of stereotypes associated with masculinity and femininity and body politics, and that explores freedom of bodily self-expression.
+‘Pussies on Wheels’, different kinds of protection gear, some slimy cacti, DIY instruction book-aesthetics, a deconstructed risograph comic zine, and a roadmap of intestines are just some of the elements used to create this exhibition.
+With ‘The Rubbery’ Antoni Hervàs showed new work that, through the exploration of a variety of subjects, challenges the imposed normativity of stereotypes associated with masculinity and femininity and body politics, and that explores freedom of bodily self-expression.

 ‘The Rubbery’ reflects the eclectic attitude in Hervàs’ artistic work in which the final result is the outcome of a process of research, observation, aggregation and subversion of (cultural) material Antoni finds himself at work with at that moment.
 The process towards this show entailed the mining of subject matter such as male roller-derby contests, the Greek myth of Jason and the Argonauts and a fifties gay motorcycle club that engages in the practice of fistfucking while distributing underground photocopied zines containing instructions on protection, drawings of Tom of Finland and personal stories.
 These divergent topics are linked by his interest in defying attitudes towards the powers of society regulate the human body.

 Drawing is for him the means to jot down notes of his discoveries, to reflect on them and to transform them anew in a process that he would describe as ‘liquid’.
 He takes advantage of the transformative power of the expanded method of drawing and installation for a larger study, rummaging the discarded edges of cultures, like the folkloristic and vernacular expressions of a particular context.